panxiaoguang/crisproff_jl/README.md

 > So, Julia version is 40% faster than python version when it use 10 threads!
 Julia version is not faster enough than python because of the most cost of time is from reading off-targets from Gzip file!

+#### Citation

+If you find this software useful for your research, please cite the following work:

+CRISPR-Cas9 off-targeting assessment with nucleic acid duplex energy parameters Alkan F, Wenzel A, Anthon C, Havgaard JH, Gorodkin J Genome Biol.
+2018 Oct 26;19(1):177

 #### contact

 xiaoguang.pan@bio.ku.dk